Table of contents

 Can You Eat Normally After Getting a Temporary Crown?

 You can eat, but with caution.
-It is best to avoid chewing on the side with the temporary crown for the first few hours after the procedure to allow the cement to fully set.
+It is best to avoid chewing on the side with the temporary crown for the first few hours after the procedure.
+This allows the cement to fully set.
 After that, stick to soft foods and avoid anything sticky or hard.

 Can You Continue Sports or Physical Activities?